kama34/HDDA/README.md

 # HDDA
-## In this repository you can see all the laboratory work that I did during my master's degree
+## In this repository you can see all the laboratory work that I did during my master's degree in HDDA